Chart study: A look at the astrology of interesting people.

 Healing what’s hidden: Ceres-Chiron

 Venus, bringer of beauty and blessings, falls in Brown’s 2nd house.
 Commonly known as the house of finances, the 2nd house can also point to the things we value, our self-worth and intrinsic values.
-Vesta, meanwhile, falls in Brown’s Cancer and Pluto-ruled 8th house, suggesting she’ll be passionate about Plutonian issues (the stuff many would prefer not to face—death, sex, intimacy, taxes).
+Vesta, meanwhile, falls in Brown’s Cancer-ruled 8th house, suggesting she’ll be passionate about Plutonian, 8th-house issues (the stuff many would prefer not to face—death, sex, intimacy, taxes).
 With Venus closely opposing Vesta at just under a degree, for Brown there’s a devotion to these 2nd-8th house issues of self-worth, inner work, and transformation.
 She’ll be able to help others feel better (Venus), effortlessly bringing others into her nurturing wing, even while addressing some of the most difficult issues we face in life.

 Ceres closely conjoining Chiron, both opposing Brown’s Midheaven at less than a degree, continues these themes, and to my mind is the most striking in her chart.
 Chiron is the cosmic body associated with the feelings of shame and isolation Brown has written about with such honesty and sensitivity—often, Chiron in the chart indicates our deepest wounds, which (with work) can become where we are most gifted at helping others.
 With nurturing Ceres on wounded Chiron, Brown is a natural when it comes to supporting these deep forms of healing, particularly those related to the innermost self, family, heritage, and cultural norms.
 This conjunction speaks strongly about the most ground-breaking aspects of Brown’s work: how do we heal when our deepest wounds are the ones we’re most silent about, even to ourselves?
 How do we care for and support the wounded parts of ourselves and others?